m50d/m50d.github.com/2020-11-08-wrestle-princess.md

 ## Special tag team match

 And completing the trifecta of weak matches where the outcome was never in doubt, we have this.
+From the moment this was first announced I couldn't understand the team setup: why